 Michael Chong was first elected to Parliament in 2004 and represents the riding of Wellington-Halton Hills.
-As cabinet minister, Michael served as President of the Queen’s Privy Council, Minister of Intergovernmental Affairs and Minister for Sport.
+He currently serves as Shadow Minister for Foreign Affairs for the Official Opposition.

 Prior to his election, Michael acted as Chief Information Officer for the National Hockey League Players' Association and as a senior technology consultant to the Greater Toronto Airports Authority for the redevelopment of Pearson International Airport.

 Michael co-founded the Dominion Institute, now known as Historica Canada, an organization committed to raising Canadians' awareness of history and civics.
 He currently sits on its Board of Governors.